The concept of force is very, very fundamental to physics. Force can be defined as a push or pull that acts on an object.

-To further complicate matters, every effect of force can be connected to one of four fundamental forces.
+Yet, our common language does not account for the complexity of forces.
+To further complicate the process of fully understanding forces, every effect of force that we talk about in common language can be connected to one of four fundamental forces.
 The complexities around this topic abound.
 At an introductory level, the following ideas are important to remember:

 There are (as a general model) four fundamental forces.